pfcount -i zc:enp179s0f0 -v 1

 On Intel usually everything works just out of the box.
 However, depending on the CPU, BIOS and kernel, it may happen to experience a similar issue on Intel CPUs.

-The symptom consists of the application being unable to capture traffic or capture empty packets.
-Example:
+The symptom consists of the application being unable to capture traffic, capture empty packets, or just being killed due to bad memory access.
+Examples:

 # pfcount -i zc:enp179s0f0 -v 1